Crosscap Defects: Crosscap defects in the interacting O(N) model

 In all these examples $\xi_J(x)$ has poles at the odd integers between $-J$ and $J$, which in particular cancels the divergences of the $\Gamma$-functions at $p\in\{-1,1,3\}$.
 The numerator is then fixed by specifying the value at $J+1$ additional points.
 In particular, a convenient choice of such additional inputs is to use the values at even integers between $-J$ and $J$, where the expressions above become independent of $J$ and equal to\footnote{We are grateful to Johan Henriksson for pointing this out.}

-Curiously, the right-hand side are the eigenvalues of the BFKL kernel \cite{Kuraev:1977fs,Balitsky:1978ic}.
+Curiously, the right-hand side is the eigenvalue of the BFKL kernel \cite{Kuraev:1977fs,Balitsky:1978ic}.
 We checked these relations to far larger $J$ than reported in \eqref{eq:xi} and conjecture that they hold in general.
 Note that the function on the right-hand side of \eqref{eq:BFKL}---when extended to $x\neq 2n$---also has poles at odd integers, but not only those between $-J$ and $J$, and even at the shared poles, the residues are different.

 This mismatch goes away for large $J$, and it is easy to see that $\xi_J(x)$ converges to the right-hand side uniformly in any compact domain excluding the poles, so the right-hand side provides a good approximation of $\xi_J(x)$ in this limit.
 This allows us to find the large $J$ asymptotics of the one-point function